versatica/mediasoup/doc/Rust-crates.md

 Each crate is published through an automated flow (mirroring how the NPM package is released): `npm run release:rust <crate> X.Y.Z` bumps the version, commits and pushes, and the `mediasoup-crate-publish.yaml` workflow then publishes the crate to crates.io via OIDC trusted publishing.

 Because `mediasoup` depends on `mediasoup-sys` and `mediasoup-types`, when more than one crate needs a new version, **publish the dependencies first** (`mediasoup-types` and/or `mediasoup-sys`) and `mediasoup` last, so each crate's dependencies are already on crates.io when it is published.
+You don't need to wait for the dependencies' workflow runs to finish before releasing `mediasoup`.
+The publish workflow runs are serialized, so its own run stays queued until they are done.
 Each release updates only the released crate's own resolved version in `Cargo.lock` (within that crate's release commit), so releasing a dependency is what refreshes its `Cargo.lock` entry, and the later `mediasoup` release only touches `mediasoup`'s own entry.

 You do **not** bump the crate's `[package].version`, edit `rust/CHANGELOG.md`, nor edit the sibling `version` requirements in `rust/Cargo.toml` yourself; `npm run release:rust` does all that.
 For each crate to publish: